 Don’t miss this signature lecture with internationally renowned architect Jeanne Gang, founding principal of Studio Gang.
-In more than 20 years of practice, she has challenged the presumed limitations on architects in order to create stunning places that enhance local identity, community and urban sustainability.
+In more than 20 years of practice, Studio Gang has pushed the envelope to create stunning buildings and landscapes that strengthen local identity and community.

 Program Speaker: Jeanne Gang, Founding Principal, Partner, Studio Gang

 Jeanne Gang, FAIA, is the founding principal and partner of Studio Gang.
 Her inquisitive, forward-looking approach to design—unique in its pursuit of new technical and material possibilities as well as in its expansion of the active role of designers in society—has distinguished her as a leading architect of her generation.
 Drawing insight from ecological systems, she creates striking places that connect people with each other, their communities and the environment.